 Ensuring fruitful work on a project isn’t easy – you need to assign resources properly so that they are maximum efficient and aren’t overloaded with work.
-In addition, you need to assure that the project will be delivered on time and within budget.
+In addition, project managers need to ensure that the project will be delivered on time and within budget.
 To meet all these requirements, project managers sometimes use resource scheduling.
-Read further to learn more about this technique, its advantages and disadvantages, and find out the alternative ways to ensure efficient resource allocation and smooth workflow.

-What Is Resource Scheduling?
+What Is Resource Scheduling in Project Management?

-Resource scheduling involves determining each task’s start and finish dates according to the availability of resources needed for their delivery and creating a schedule based on this information.
+Project resource scheduling involves determining each task’s start and finish dates according to the availability of resources needed for their delivery and creating a schedule based on this information.
 Such a technique allows you to monitor the project timeline from start to finish and make sure that the project resources (employees, equipment, facilities, etc.) are utilized efficiently.
 Most often, resource scheduling is used for large and complex projects with a limited number of resources.

-- Creating the list of tasks that must be completed and estimating their duration (can be expressed in days, hours, or man-hours).
+• Dividing the project scope into the list of tasks that must be completed and estimating their duration (can be expressed in days, hours, or man-hours).

-- Identifying constraints for each task: a deadline, certain skills required to complete the task, employee availability, etc.
+• Identifying constraints for each task: a deadline, certain skills required to complete the task, employee availability, etc.

-- Determining the resource demand: the types and number of resources required for completing each task.
+• Determining the resource demand: the types and number of resources required for completing each task.

-- Analyzing resources’ capacity: the amount of work they typically perform each day, their current and forecasted workload, any planned days off, new hires, etc.
+• Analyzing resources’ capacity: the amount of work they typically perform each day, their current and forecasted workload, any planned days off, new hires, etc.

-- Matching available resources with the listed tasks – assigning each resource to perform a specific task at a specific date.
+• Matching available resources with the listed tasks – assigning each resource to perform a specific task at a specific date.
 If a resource has no capacity for completing the task and there are no alternatives, this task will be postponed and scheduled for the dates when this employee is available.

 Advantages and Disadvantages of Resource Scheduling

-- The team members know their task completion deadlines, which in turn contributes to better predictability of the workflow for them.
+• The team members know their task completion deadlines, which in turn contributes to better predictability of the workflow for them.

-- Scheduling material resources (if they are required for project completion) will be a good way to ensure their availability and proper distribution across project tasks, which in turn reduces the probability of delays.
+• Scheduling material resources (if they are required for project completion) will be a good way to ensure their availability and proper distribution across project tasks, which in turn reduces the probability of delays.

-- It’s time-consuming.
+• It’s time-consuming.

 You have to gather and analyze lots of data regarding employees’ availability, which becomes especially cumbersome when the number of employees involved in a project is large.

-- It’s too deterministic.
+• It’s too deterministic.

 There are plenty of reasons why changes will have to be made to this schedule, which you cannot predict at the scheduling stage.
 Also, resource scheduling doesn’t take into account the uncertainty that usually accompanies projects, especially when a great number of people are involved.
 Such a deterministic approach won’t allow you to respond to necessary changes properly.

-- It can lead to delays.
+• It can lead to delays.

-- It can reduce the team member’s productivity.
+• It can reduce the team member’s productivity.

 Setting task deadlines can reduce the fruitfulness of project work due to student syndrome and Parkinson’s law.
 In the first case, the team members can procrastinate and start work on the task as close to the deadline as possible.
 In the second case, the work on a task will expand to fill all the time allotted for its completion, even if it requires less time in reality.

-- It’s not suitable for a multi-project environment.
+• It’s not suitable for a multi-project environment.

 As we see, the disadvantages of resource scheduling are rather remarkable, especially when you work on multiple concurrent projects with shared resources.
-Jump to the next section to learn about an alternative approach to resource scheduling provided by resource management software.
+Jump to the next section to learn about an alternative approach to the resource scheduling process provided by resource management software.

 An Alternative Approach to Resource Scheduling: Epicflow’s Solution

-To overcome the limitations of resource scheduling, assign resources in the most efficient way, and ensure timely project completion, it’s a good idea to choose the appropriate resource management software.
+To overcome the limitations of resource scheduling, assign resources in the most efficient way, and ensure timely project completion, it’s a good idea to choose the appropriate resource scheduling software.
 Epicflow is a resource management solution that facilitates the timely delivery of every project in a multi-project environment thanks to a unique approach to project and resource management.
 Here are the main capabilities that increase the efficiency of resources and work on projects in general.

 Focusing on task priorities instead of task deadlines

-Predicting probable resource bottlenecks
+Predicting potential resource bottlenecks

 Resource allocation advisor